The Paralympics Are 100 Days Away — Here Are The Athletes To Watch

 To help get you hyped for the 2021 Paralympics, we asked several Team U.S.A.
 Paralympians about their favorite workouts, and how they feel to be finally competing after a stressful and world-altering year.

+To learn more about all the Paralympic hopefuls, visit TeamUSA.org.
 The Tokyo Paralympics begin August 24th on NBC.